SrishtiSinha2003/weather/README.md

 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)

+### API Integration

+This weather app uses an external weather API.
+You need to provide an API key from a service like OpenWeatherMap to fetch weather data.

+- Create a .env file in the root of your project.

+- Add your API key in the .env file:

 ### Acknowledgments
 - OpenWeatherMap for providing the weather data.
 - React community for amazing documentation and tools.